xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 the newly entered computations 'x(3):=x(0)+1' and 'x(3):=x(0)+3' are not operations 'op(i)' as defined earlier and are not subject to further considerations.

 Interference cannot happen, if the set of entry recipes is incomplete.
 That is, if for one entry the recipe cannot be determined, then the interference of the mouth state cannot be accomplished.

+     a)                           b)

+           r0
+          -----.                   ----[ op(r0) ]---.
+           r1   \                                    \     rA
+          -----( A )---- ?         ----[ op(r1) ]---( A )-----
+           r2   /                                    /
+          -----'                   ----[ op(r2) ]---'

+      Figure 5: Interference.

+Figure 5 shows the effect of interference.
+It starts the consideration on incoming recipes (Figure 5.a).
+If for a register of the SCR there are two recipes producing a different value, then any operation of incoming recipe with respect to this register must be executed.
+The computed value is stored as a reference.
+The recipe of the mouth state must refer to this stored reference.

 Once, a mouth state has a determined recipe, it can act as a spring for the walk along linear states.